 To sum it up.
-Here is the general list of what you can expect from any Asus router, and therefore from any AiMesh combo.
+Here is the general list of what you can expect from

 - A robust full web interface: Asus’s web user interface is one of my favorites.
 It’s intuitive and allows for in-depth customization.
 But the interface can be overwhelming for novice users.

 - Helpful Asus mobile app: Alternatively, users can use the Asus mobile app to manage and set up their router.
 It’s a well-designed app with decent access to the router.
 You can also turn on the Dynamic DNS-based remote access without having to have an account with Asus.